PragmaCraft/pandas-inspect/README.md

 # Pandas Inspect
 Pandas Inspect is a dynamic analysis tool for data science code.
-It tracks and reports the evolution of Pandas **DataFrame**s.
+It tracks and reports the evolution of Pandas DataFrames.

 ## How to Build & Install
 ```bash